metao1/ad-hoc-simulator/README.md

 # What is the Java Server Discovery?
-Server Discovery is a Java Network Simulator for ad-hoc and distributed and point-to-point message networks.
+Server Discovery is a Java Network Simulator for ad-hoc and distributed networks.
 With Server Discovery you can create simulators easily just by clicking on a GUI.
 Each node represents a server instance.
 Each server then broadcasts a broadcasting message in the open air repeatedly when created.
 Every node in the simulator has a range defined that describes reachability of it, like a physical antenna.